amphp/amp/docs/event-loop/api.md

 ### Timer Drift

-@TODO Discuss how repeating timer watchers are rescheduled from `$timestampAtTickStart + $watcherMsInterval` and are not subject to drift but *may* stack up if executing very slow tasks with insufficiently low intervals in-between invocations.
+Repeat timers are basically simple delay timers that are automatically rescheduled right before the appropriate handler is triggered.
+They are subject to timer drift.
+Multiple timers might stack up in case they execute as coroutines.

 ## Further Reading